 sudo xbps-install -S lazygit

-using scoop.
-It's in the extras
+You can install lazygit using scoop.
+It's in the extras bucket:

 sudo eopkg install lazygit

-sudo install lazygit /usr/local/bin
+sudo apt install lazygit

 sudo zypper ar https://download.opensuse.org/repositories/devel:/languages:/go/openSUSE_Factory/devel:languages:go.repo